zznicole/shopping-list/server/script/README.md

 _deploy.sh \<environment\> [options ...]_

+Builds webpack for the client and copies files to a specified server environment.
 This script will for prod and staging clone or pull the source code from github and build the client code.
 For test environments it will use the code as is in the current working copy of the git repo.
 It will copy all built files for the client and all necessary source files and scripts for the server to the correct environment directory, stop the current node instance for that environment, reset symbolic links to the updated code and start node by using pm2.
 If the environment does not exist, the script will also create the database, database user and group.
 Options: